ckan/ckan/doc/extensions/signals.rst

               ]
           }

-All signals are singletons inside namespace and, if ``ckanext-custom`` is installed, you'll get existing signal, otherwise you'll create new signal, that is never sent.
-I.e., your subscription will work only when ``ckanext-custom`` available and do nothing(and don't consume resources) otherwise.
+All signals are singletons inside their namespace.
+If ``ckanext-custom`` is installed, you'll get its existing signal, otherwise you'll create a new signal that is never sent.
+So your subscription will work only when ``ckanext-custom`` is available and do nothing otherwise.

 :py:mod:`ckan.lib.signals` contains a few core signals for